 The Organization derives revenue from sales and other miscellaneous income, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Organization, and we were not able to determine whether any adjustments might be necessary to these sources of revenue, deficiency of revenue over expenses, assets and net assets for the years ended April 30, 2019 and 2018.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Organization, and we were not able to determine whether any adjustments might be necessary to these sources of revenue, excess of revenue over expenditures, assets and net assets for the years ended April 30, 2020 and 2019.